 Rubio is also a leader in making the case that a critical role of government is to align our economic policies with the right national priorities.
-As part of that effort, Rubio called for a 21st-century, pro-American industrial policy to ensure that China’s rise does not come at the expense of our country, our citizens, our values, and the rules-based international order.
+As part of that effort, Rubio called for a 21st-century, pro-American industrial policy in 2019 to ensure that China’s rise does not come at the expense of our country, our citizens, our values, and the rules-based international order.

 The Congressional Management Foundation (CMF) recognized U.S. Senator Marco Rubio as a national leader in constituent services and a winner for the 2019 Democracy Awards.
 CMF’s honors program recognizes non-legislative achievement in operations and constituent service by congressional offices and Members of Congress.
 CMF recognized Rubio for excellence in the Constituent Service category, which focuses on how an office interacts with and serves constituents, especially how it utilizes and leverages specific, methodical, and consistent processes for achieving measurable results in constituent service.